Canterbury Guided Walking Tours

 Daily tours depart from The Buttermarket and are conducted in English.
 Pre-booked group tours are available throughout the year in nine European languages.
 Please phone us or consult our website for further information.

-Walks are available twice daily 11am and 2pm from 1st April to 31st October and daily at 11am from 1st November to 31st March.
+Walks are available daily at 11am from 1st November to 31st March (except 25th December) and twice daily 11am and 2pm from 1st April to 31st October.

 Canterbury Tourist Guides issues these tickets digitally.
 This means that upon booking, you will be given a link to your digital ticket with a unique booking confirmation number.
 YOU MUST PRINT THIS TICKET and bring it with you.